top of page

 PLOS Sustainability and Transformation, 2022.

-Climate change should deteriorate the value of real estate, but studies are lacking for developing economies which may suffer the worst weather changes.
+Abstract Climate change should deteriorate the value of real estate, but studies are lacking for developing economies which may suffer the worst weather changes.
 We match an administrative register of all the real estate properties’ transactions in Chile between 2002 and 2020 with a high spatial resolution dataset of local temperatures and precipitation.
 Even after controlling for a wide set of home characteristics or fixed-effects for each property, we find that fluctuations in temperatures had an impact on the prices of residential homes and agricultural properties.

-Using region-industry panel data for Chile over the period 1985 to 2017, we find no effect of precipitation changes on GDP and a negative impact of higher summer temperatures on Agriculture-Silviculture and Fishing.
+Abstract Using region-industry panel data for Chile over the period 1985 to 2017, we find no effect of precipitation changes on GDP and a negative impact of higher summer temperatures on Agriculture-Silviculture and Fishing.
 An increase of one Celsius degree in the month of January implies a 3% and 12% GDP reduction in Agriculture and Fishing, respectively.
 There is also a negative effect of higher temperatures in January on Construction and Electricity, Gas, and Water.
 Our analysis suggests that climate change did not have a big impact on the Chilean economy during this period.
 Stress test exercises that select only the negative and statistically significant coefficients imply that the Chilean GDP would fall between -14.8% and -9% in 2050 and between -29.6% and -16.8% in 2100, according to our model.

 Association Between Assistance With Medicaid Enrollment and Use of Health Care After Incarceration Among Adults With a History of Substance Use, with Marguerite E. Burns, Steven Cook, Lars M. Brown, Laura Dague, Steve Tyska, Cici McNamara, Ryan P. Westergaard.